Cannon (TV series): Production

-The series moved to 10:00 pm Wednesday nights in season 2, then moved up to 9:00 pm Wednesdays for season 3, where it remained for the rest of the series run.
-Following three consecutive seasons in the Top 20 Nielsen ratings, plot violence and controversial themes increased in season 5 and Cannon fell to 39th and was cancelled.
+The series moved to 10:00 pm Wednesday nights in the second season, and then up to 9:00 pm Wednesdays for the third season, where it remained for the rest of the series' run.
+Following three consecutive seasons in the Top 20 Nielsen ratings, plot violence and controversial themes increased in season five and Cannon fell to 39th in the ratings and was cancelled.